You are here

 The talk starts with a poll about your experience of peer observation.
-You’ll also have the opportunity to share your feelings about observation in the live chat.
-This will lead to a summary of the potential benefits and drawbacks.
+The live audience also had the opportunity to share their feelings about observation in the live chat.
+This led to a summary of the potential benefits and drawbacks.

-We will then present a model for peer observation, reflection and feedback.
-This includes identifying aims and focus for the observation; plus agreeing communication between observer and observee.
-We will discuss video as an alternative for live observation and introduce the British Council Teaching for Success MOOC as a source for this.
-You will choose an observation task and watch a condensed writing lesson, using video from the CPD week of the MOOC.
+We then presented a model for peer observation, reflection and feedback.
+This included identifying aims and focus for the observation; plus agreeing communication between observer and observee.
+We discussed video as an alternative for live observation and introduce the British Council Teaching for Success MOOC as a source for this.
+The audience chose an observation task and watched a condensed writing lesson, using video from the CPD week of the MOOC.

-After the video, you will break out into chat rooms to discuss your reflections from the observation.
-Some of these will be shared with the whole audience.
-You will finish by watching a recorded reflection from the observed teacher to compare to your own thoughts.
+After the video, the audience broke out into chat rooms to discuss reflections from the observation.
+Some of these were shared with the whole audience.
+The presentation finished by watching a recorded reflection from the observed teacher to compare to your own thoughts.

-Finally, the other opportunities afforded by the MOOC will be outlined, as a potential avenue for your own CPD.
+Finally, the other opportunities afforded by the MOOC were outlined, as a potential avenue for your own CPD.